 We welcome incoming applications from students enrolled at our European and international partner institutions.
-We are delighted that you are considering Falmouth as your study abroad destination.
+We're delighted that you're considering Falmouth as your Study Abroad destination.

 Here are some of the ways we can support you in making the most of your time at Falmouth:

-- Our student mentor scheme - you will be matched with a student on your course who will help you settle in to Falmouth life.
+- Our Student Mentor Scheme will match you with a student on your course, helping you to settle into Falmouth life.

-- Free English language courses - with additional support in academic essay writing, UK working culture, and personal wellbeing.
+- Free English language courses are available, with additional support in academic essay writing, UK working culture, and personal wellbeing.

-- September airport pick-ups for Semester 1 students.
+- September airport pick-ups for first semester students.
 See the Airport Collection service for further information.

 If you wish to apply for an exchange at BA level, you will be placed in Year 2 (Level 2).
-For module information, please send us an email with the name of the course you are interested in studying and we will send you an award map, including module names and their value in credits.
+For module information, please send us an email with the name of the course you're interested in studying and we'll send you an award map, including module names and their value in credits.

 Our specialist course framework means that you can only study modules within your chosen subject, which is usually part of the attraction for incoming students.

-Our courses award ECTS credits, although you may encounter the term CATS on the Falmouth website or university award maps.
+Our courses award ECTS credits, although you may encounter the term CATS on our website or university award maps.
 In the UK, CATS are the equivalent of ECTS and their value is twice that of ECTS (eg. 60 CATS = 30 ECTS).